Skip to main content

 A malpractice-grade chronology should include:

-• Clinical finding or action — what was documented, ordered, administered, or observed
+• Clinical finding or action covering what was documented, ordered, administered, or observed

-• Relevant vital signs and lab values — key objective data points at each interval
+• Relevant vital signs and lab values at each interval

-This level of detail allows the expert to reconstruct exactly what was known, by whom, and when — the foundation of any standard-of-care opinion.
+This level of detail lets the expert reconstruct exactly what was known, by whom, and when.
+That’s the foundation of any standard-of-care opinion.

-With Dodon.ai: Upload the complete record set and receive a structured chronology with timestamps and citations.
-The platform processes nursing notes, flowsheets, and mixed-format records that are typically the most time-consuming to organize manually.
+Dodon.ai processes the complete record set and returns a structured chronology with timestamps and citations.
+It handles nursing notes, flowsheets, and mixed-format records (typically the most time-consuming to organize manually).
 For a walkthrough of the output format, see how to build a medical chronology in 10 minutes.

 Step 3: Identify What Expert Reviewers Look For